Join our email list. Sign up to receive email notices with NEMT manager information. This includes being notified for webpage updates.

-Why is DHS issuing a new procurement for NEMT services?
+Why does DHS issue new procurement for NEMT services?

-- Additional driver requirements related to background checks, drug testing, and training
+- Driver requirements related to background checks, drug testing, and training

-- Additional member resources, such as online scheduling, online complaint submission, and a dedicated member ombudsman
+- Member resources, such as online scheduling, online complaint submission, and a dedicated member ombudsman

-- A new call center requirement of a 99.7 complaint-free percentage
+- A call center requirement of a 99.7 complaint-free percentage

-- Electronic tracking of rides to better track unsuccessful trips and improve the timeliness of services
+- Electronic tracking of rides to better track unsuccessful trips and the timeliness of services

-- New call center standards to help address call volume during peak hours
+- Call center standards to help address call volume during peak hours

 - A transportation provider ombudsman to assist transportation providers with contracting questions and claims processing

-- Improved network requirements for specialized medical vehicles to ensure access
+- Network requirements for specialized medical vehicles to ensure access

-- Additional language on penalties and liquidated damages to improve compliance
+- Strong language on penalties and liquidated damages for compliance

-- Hired a full-time NEMT contract monitor to provide on-site review of the NEMT manager’s day-to-day operations and to monitor trends and complaints
+- A full-time NEMT contract monitor to provide onsite review of the NEMT manager’s day-to-day operations and to monitor trends and complaints

-- Improved transparency and accountability by posting monthly NEMT performance reports to the DHS public website
+- Transparency and accountability by posting monthly NEMT performance reports

-- Contracted with a third-party NEMT member advocate to help members navigate the NEMT process and help resolve any issues or complaints
+- A third-party NEMT member advocate to help members navigate the NEMT process and help resolve any issues or complaints

-- Implemented a new standard to require no more than one unsuccessful trip per 2,250 scheduled rides and no more than one provider late occurrence per 2,250 scheduled rides
+- A standard that requires no more than one unsuccessful trip per 2,250 scheduled rides and no more than one provider late occurrence per 2,250 scheduled rides

 There are no changes for members or the benefits they receive.
-The contract with the current NEMT manager, MTM, Inc., will continue throughout the procurement process.
+The contract with the current NEMT manager, MTM, Inc., will continue throughout the transition process.

 Members in need of NEMT services should continue to call MTM, Inc. at 866-907-1493.
 Members should continue to contact the MTM, “WeCare” line at 866-436-0457 if they have a complaint about the service they received.
 For TTY services, members should call 711.